 Our Favorite Batteries

-Most camera straps that come prepackaged with camera bodies are pretty uninspiring.
+Camera straps are a must-have camera accessory, and most camera straps that come prepackaged with camera bodies are pretty uninspiring.
 Usually, these straps are either physically uncomfortable or ineffective to use.
 For these reasons, it would behoove most photographers to invest in a separate camera strap for their camera.
 The right strap can be a great camera accessory and really improve your shooting experience.

 Camera straps come in several varieties from neck straps to hand grips to wrist straps.